nuxeo/doc.nuxeo.com-content/src/nxdoc/dam/digital-asset-management-dam/how-to-contribute-picture-conversions.md

 --}}
 ![preview_conversion.png](nx_asset://9f01b7a1-e6b3-4372-ab1e-2a5fd00e7b63 ?w=650,border=true)

-### Set security on a specific conversion
+### Set Security on a Specific Conversion

 If you need to grant or deny access to a specific rendition, the simplest way is to use the [File Download Security Policies]({{page version='' space='nxdoc' page='file-download-security-policies'}}).
 This could be helpful is you want to restrict access to a high resolution to a specific user group.

 In this exemple, only members of the `human_ressources_department` group can access the Watermark picture.